flatsheet/flatsheet/readme.md

 #### From the command line
 - Import a json file: `./bin/flatsheet sheet add tests/data/coworking.json`
+- Check out that coworking.json example file.
+Make sure your file has the same format
 - Then you can run `./bin/flatsheet sheet list` to see that your sheet has been added.

 ### Start the server